GigabiteLabs/GBLRedis/README.md

 # GigabiteLabs-Redis
 A Redis DB client wrapper optimized for sharing a single Redis DB among several organizations, projects, and environments.

+# NOTE
+as of May 29 2023 tgis project is archived and unsupported. feel free to fork it though.

 [GigabiteLabs](https://gigabitelabs.com) is a creative design & development firm that specializes in engineering surprisingly great apps.
 <p>We turn big ideas into big impact 🚀